Heading to the Peloponnese for a relaxing beach holiday?

 Voidokilla is a rather remote beach without a lot of facilities.
 Tourists can visit the nearby seaside villages of Romanos or Petrochori for dining.

-Simos is a soft sand beach on the south shore of Elafonisos, a small island off the Laconia Peninsula, a part of the larger Peloponnese Penisula.
+Simos beach is a soft sand beach on the south shore of Elafonisos, a small island off the Laconia Peninsula, a part of the larger Peloponnese Penisula.
 It’s reachable by a 10-minute ferry ride from the small coastal village of Pounta.

 The beach is split into two distinct bays, each with its own beach.
-Mikros Simos is the smaller one and Megalos Simos is the larger one.
+Mikros Simos beach is the smaller one and Megalos Simos is the larger one.
 White sand-covered dunes flank both beaches creating a shield from the wind.
 The shallow turquoise water is calm and perfect for swimming with children and the white sand is pillow-soft.

-Pretty pebbly Avanitia Beach is the closest beach to the quaint seaside town of Nafplio situated on the Argolic Gulf on the Peloponnese Penisula’s northeast side.
+Pretty pebbly Arvanitia Beach is the closest beach to the quaint seaside town of Nafplio situated on the Argolic Gulf on the Peloponnese Penisula’s northeast side.
 It’s a Blue Flag beach with excellent swimming and is a part of Greek history.
 During the 18th century, the Venetians used the nearby Palamidi Fortress as a castle and a prison.
 By climbing its 1,000 stairs, Palamidi offers a fantastic view of the region.

 Tolo Beach is only a 15-minute drive from Nafplio in a newer, less historic, and more-beach oriented town.
 The water is calm and shallow making it a great family beach for swimming.